tsberecruit/portal/README.md

 # Creating A Trait file for reusable file upload methods - import into any useable file

 # Completed the form submission for Company Profile info.
 Submitting form into the companies table - companies info

+# Editing companies info and getting the fields' data displayed in the form.

+# Implemented Dynamic notification for submitted forms